 Mark earned his bachelor’s degree from Princeton University, where he served as the radio voice of Princeton Tigers football and basketball.
 He later graduated from the New York University School of Law before becoming a principal in the family business.
-Mark currently serves on several boards, including the NYU School of Law and Princeton Varsity Club.
-He is also a member of the NFL’s Business Ventures Committee.
+Mark currently serves on several boards, including Vanderbilt University, the NYU School of Law and Princeton Varsity Club.
+He also serves on the NFL’s Business Ventures Committee.

 Mark and his wife Jane, who is also heavily involved in philanthropic activities, have four children.